Unfortunately, IPL and Laser Hair Removal treatments are generally perceived by the public to be routine beauty treatments. They are not.

 Depilatory Creams & Sprays - Hair Removal Contraindications

 Depilatory creams and sprays dissolve hair with keratinocytes, ie chemicals designed to kill keratin.
-Keratinocytes are non-discriminatory and kill the keratin in skin as well as hair.
+These chemicals are non-discriminatory and kill the keratin in skin as well as hair.

 Minimal use of depilatory creams is enough to permanently damage the skin, and therefore their use is a definite contraindication to treatment for fear of the risk of scarring.
 Clients who have used these products must wait six weeks from use before receiving a Pulsed Light or Laser treatment.